Jun-Pu/PAV-SOD/README.md

 To generate video frames, please refer to 'video_to_frames.py'.

 To get access to raw videos on YouTube, please refer to 'video_seq_link'.

-Further, the original frame rates and timestamps (release soon) are listed in 'video_frame_rate.txt'.
+To check basic information regrading the raw videos, please refer to 'video_information.txt' (keep updating).

 ------